Direct air capture: Innovations in research

 Within the research domain, the ETH Zurich team's development of a photoacid solution for direct air capture marks a significant innovation.
-This technology, still under refinement, stands out for its minimal energy requirements and its novel chemical process that enables efficient CO_{2} capture and release.
+This technology, still under refinement, stands out for its minimal energy requirements and its chemical process that enables efficient CO_{2} capture and release.
 This method's potential for scalability and its environmental benefits align it with ongoing efforts by other companies listed in this section, contributing to the global pursuit of effective and sustainable carbon capture solutions.Recent research suggests that integrating warehouse automation systems into DAC facilities can reduce operational costs and improve scalability by streamlining equipment handling and system maintenance.

 Political discourse

 Environmentalist opposition

 In the United States there is conflict between politicians and politically unaffiliated environmental advocates on Direct Air Capture as it relates to economic benefit and efficiency in improving climate change associated risks.

 One of the main grievances climate campaigners have is in regards to how DAC is perceived to be at best, a costly irrelevance to the more pressing need to cut emissions and, is a ploy that is utilized to maintain the fossil fuel industry's status quo, and perpetuate pollution The Stratos Project, was purchased by Occidental Petroleum for $1.1 billion.
 This investment is regarded by some as an attempt to extend the longevity of the fossil fuel industry.
 The Stratos project is ultimately owned by Occidental Petroleum, an American oil company that bought Carbon Engineering on November 3, 2023 for $1.1bn and views carbon removal as a sort of future-proofing for its industry.
 Jonathan Foley, executive director of Project Drawdown (a research-based plan to reverse global warming and stop climate change) regards DAC technology as a greenwashing exercise, that mitigates climate change issues but does not seek to solve them.
 The Consumer's Association of Penang perceive DAC to be something that exacerbates the climate crisis, and is fundamentally against the principle of climate justice.

 A study conducted in 2024, analyzed the conditional support of DAC technologies in the United States.
 The study revealed that most of the participants who were familiar with DAC technology and had concerns about climate change had questions regarding the moral hazards of DAC technology.
 Participants expressed disdain for the possibility that DAC might allow companies to continue pollutive practices while greenwashing their public image was raised across all focus groups.
 Other participants worried that DAC technology would be used as a front by fossil fuel corporations, to create the illusion that something was being done to combat climate change without contributing real benefit to the environment.